Ecosia, the search engine that plants trees for every search you make. Sounds too good to be true?

 Nevertheless, their transparency earns them another gold star from us.

-In short, yes.
-Every search engine you use is taking some level of data and using this to help improve your search results by providing you with the best content.
+However, the may be stealing your data without you knowing.
+Before you start to panic, its worth remembering that every search engine is taking some level of data and using this to help improve your search results by providing you with the best content.

 This is why critical reviews such as that from2Spyware are perhaps a little OTT.
 Ecosia does hijack your search results and place ads at the top of them, but so does every browser.
 It’s how they make their money, and in this case a large chunk of profits are going towards planting trees rather than investors.